t rowe price vs fidelity 401k

 Investment Accounts

-As an asset manager, T. Rowe Price creates and oversees mutual funds and ETFs.
-As a broker, it also provides advisory and trading accounts.
-These accounts can place orders for stocks, options, bonds, and mutual funds from T. Rowe Price and other fund families.
-The other three firms run their investment divisions in a similar manner.
+As an asset manager, T. Rowe Price creates and manages mutual funds and ETFs.
+As a securities firm, it also offers investment-advisory and brokerage accounts.
+The latter setup can trade stocks, options, bonds, and funds from T. Rowe Price and other fund families.
+The other three firms run their investment businesses in much the same way.

 schwab vs T. Rowe Price